 Pressure Irrigation / Secondary Water

 Kaysville City has pressure irrigation systems running throughout.
 There are three different companies that have systems in the city.
 They are Benchland, Davis and Weber Canal Company, and Haights Creek.
 Use the map below to locate your service provider.
-The button below will take you to a static map of the system.
+The button below will take you to an interactive map of the systems.
+There is also a static map for printing purposes further below.

 View the Irrigation Boundaries Map (PDF)